What is cognitive education?

 Submit manuscripts using our editorial manager.

-How do I submit a proposal for the biennial international conference?
+How do I submit a proposal conferences?

 To submit a proposal for conferences please go to our upcoming conference webpage submissions tab.